DemigodsRPG/Demigods3/CONTRIBUTING.md

 3. Code
   * Adhere to common conventions you see in the existing code.
-  * Search to see if your new functionality has been discussed on [the Demigods forum][f] or the applicable GitHub issue, and include updates as appropriate.
+  * Search to see if your new functionality has been discussed on [the Demigods RPG forum][f] or the applicable GitHub issue, and include updates as appropriate.

 4. Issue a Pull Request